 The Village of Philmont has several possible partners for creating affordable homeownership units.
 These partners include Habitat for Humanity, the Columbia County Land Bank Corporation, and the Trillium Community Land Trust.
-New York State has several long-established as well as new tax incentive programs that can support production of new homes for sale or provide financial assistance to homeowners.
-The Village allows for accessory dwelling units, which in turn provide a revenue stream to homeowners and helps them pay for their housing costs.
+New York State has several long-established as well as new tax incentive programs that can support production of new homeownership units or provide financial assistance to homeowners.
+As noted above in Policy 2, there are number of areas in the Village that could support new rental housing units.
+These same areas could be developed for multi-family homeownership units such as condos or coops.

+However, through partners such as Habitat for Humanity, affordable single-family homeownership units could be built anywhere within the Village of Philmont and not only within central Philmont.
+The Village already allows for accessory dwelling units, which in turn provide a revenue stream to homeowners and helps them pay for their housing costs.

 Ensuring the long-term affordability of homeownership units requires creative approaches to housing production, financing, and conveyance.
-The Village has only limited experience with the production of alternative forms of homeownership such as sweat equity financed units, condominiums, cooperatives, and limited equity transactions.
+The Village has only limited experience with the production of alternative forms of homeownership such as sweat equity financed units, condominiums, or limited equity cooperatives.